19hours/sg-statutes/Acts/Corruption, Drug Trafficking and Other Serious Crimes (Confiscation of Benefits) Act.md

 [44/2007 wef 01/11/2007]

-(4) In this section, “informer” means a person who makes a disclosure under section 39(1).
+(4) In this section, “informer” means a person who makes a disclosure pursuant to a requirement under section 3A(3) or pursuant to section 39(1).

+[Act 21 of 2014 wef 01/09/2014]

 ### Communication of information to foreign authority

 41\.—(1) Notwithstanding section 56 and any other written law or rule of law, a Suspicious Transaction Reporting Officer may communicate any thing —

-(a) disclosed to him under section 39(1), 48C or 48E; or
+(a) disclosed to him pursuant to a requirement under section 3A(3) or pursuant to section 39(1);

+[Act 21 of 2014 wef 01/09/2014]

+(b) given to him under section 48C(5) or 48E(5);

+[Act 21 of 2014 wef 01/09/2014]

-(b) forwarded to him under section 48D,
+(c) forwarded to him under section 48D;

+[Act 21 of 2014 wef 01/09/2014]

+(d) submitted to him under section 48J(1); or

+[Act 21 of 2014 wef 01/09/2014]

+(e) filed with him under any regulations made under section 200 of the Casino Control Act (Cap.
+33A),

+[Act 21 of 2014 wef 01/09/2014]

 to a corresponding authority of a foreign country if —

-(i) that thing may be relevant to an investigation by that authority into a foreign drug trafficking offence or a foreign serious offence; and
+(i) that thing may be relevant to an investigation by that authority into a foreign drug dealing offence or a foreign serious offence; and

+[Act 21 of 2014 wef 01/09/2014]

 (ii) the conditions in subsection (2) are satisfied.